Dentures – Worcester, MA

 Who’s a Good Candidate for Dentures?

 Whether you’re missing just a few teeth or even an entire arch, you might be an ideal candidate for dentures—but to determine if this incredible solution will work for you, you’ll need to come visit us for a consultation first.
-Dr. Zajac won’t just discuss whether or not dentures can assist your smile; he’ll also be able to talk about which type will work best for your situation.
-Even if you’re not immediately eligible for them, he’ll work with you to get your mouth ready—everyone deserves the chance to smile brightly once more!
+Dr. Fatima won’t just discuss whether or not dentures can assist your smile; she’ll also be able to talk about which type will work best for your situation.
+Even if you’re not immediately eligible for them, she’ll work with you to get your mouth ready—everyone deserves the chance to smile brightly once more!

 Effects of Missing Teeth